MeganMarziali/p8105_hw3_mem2371/hw3.md

   filter(month_name %in% c("January", "July")) %>%
   ggplot(aes(x = year, y = average)) +
   geom_point(alpha = 0.5, size = 0.5) +
-  facet_grid(. ~ month_name)
+  facet_grid(. ~ month_name) +
+  labs(
+    title = "Average maximum temperature over time for January and July", y = "Average maximum temperature (C)",
+    caption = "Each dot indicates a weather station.
+Data from NOAA."
+  )
 ```

-    ## `summarise()` regrouping output by 'id', 'year' (override with `.groups` argument)

 <img src="hw3_files/figure-gfm/unnamed-chunk-10-1.png" width="90%" />

-On average, the maximum temperatures in January are lower than they are
+In general, the average maximum temperatures in January are lower than
-in July.
-It seems that there are some discernible outliers, where the
+they are in July.
+It seems that there is one discernable outlier in
-max temperature in January is much higher than the average.
-There are
-also certain outliers that are much colder in January.
-Similarly,there
-is one outlier which is much colder in July than the rest of the
+January in 1981, where the temperature is very cold.
+There seem to be
+more outliers in July than in January.
+July outliers suggest abnormally
-temperatures.
+cold temperatures.

+#### Two-panel tmax/tmin and snowfall distribution plot

 Making a two-panel plot showing (i) tmax and tmin and (ii) plot showing
 the distribution of snowfall values greater than 0 and less than 100